benbhall/benbhall.github.io/_pages/about.md

 ## What I've been up to

+2019 ⇉⇉⇉ ... 🧙 I have provided technical expertise and ghostwriting to numerous leading industry names

+2018 ⇉⇉⇉ ... 👷 .NET Technical Lead for a gov.uk

+2016 ⇉⇉⇉ ... 🤓 switched careers to Software Engineer ミミ★ 🥳

 2008 ⇉⇉⇉ 2016 👨‍🏫🦸‍♂️ school teacher 11-18 Computer Science ☆ Head of Year ☆ Head of Department

-2016 ⇉⇉⇉ .... 🤓 switched careers to Software Engineer ミミ★ 🥳

-2018 ⇉⇉⇉ .... 👷 .NET Technical Lead for a gov.uk

-2019 ⇉⇉⇉ .... 🧙 I have also provided technical expertise and ghostwriting to numerous leading industry names.

 ## Stuff I work with regularly